vocaliodmiku/vocaliodmiku.github.io/content/projects/proj3.md

 ---
-title: "Toward fine-grained feedback for Mispronunciation Detection and Diagnosis"
+title: "The Contribution of Phonological and Fluency Factors to L2 Comprehensibility"

 date: "2019-03-30"